eduvpn/documentation/SECURITY.md

 **NOTE**: if you already installed your VPN server before the release of vpn-server-api 2.1.1 you will continue to use the same `tls-crypt` key for all profiles.
-If you want to switch to using one key per profile you need to delete `/var/lib/vpn-server-api/ta.key` and run the `apply_changes.sh` script from this repository on your VPN server(s).
+If you want to switch to using one key per profile you need to delete `/var/lib/vpn-server-api/ta.key`.

+To apply the configuration changes:

+    $ sudo vpn-maint-apply-changes

+If the command is not available, install the `vpn-maint-scripts` package first.

 Please be aware that existing clients will need to fetch a new configuration, unless the eduVPN or Let's Connect! apps are used where that will happen automatically.

 ## PHP